cudoventures/cudos-noded-packager/README.md

 offered purely as a "Proof of Concept" and a working demonstration of a possible alternative way of installing Cudos Nodes in the future.**

+## Notes

+The binary packages are produced by the scripting in this git repository, directly from the code in the original git repositories and published on a "Proof of Concept" basis for public download from yum/apt repositories.

+The correct mix of package names and versions can be set up on a target machine by installing a `Cudos Network Pack`, which is another rpm/deb package that contains the relevant genesis and node address files for the given network, along with the relevant Cosmovisor config files.

+Every Cudos Node major version has its own yum/apt repository to maintain separation while still allowing security and utility upgrades to older versions, although with the adoption of the Cosmovisor tool this is going to change in the near future.
+In the future the different networks and versions will be handled by the "cudos-network-???" packages.

+In order to allow easier integration of the various components the directory locations for the daemon have been fixed and should remain at those locations.
+The `$CUDOS_HOME` variable is preset to `/var/lib/cudos/cudos-data`, which is owned by the user `cudos` who's home directory is `/var/lib/cudos`.

+It is advised that all configuration editing operations be done as user `cudos` in order to avoid permissions issues.
+Everything under `/var/lib/cudos` should be owned by user `cudos`.
+The cudos-noded-ctl script, used for configuring the .toml files will refuse to run as anything other than user cudos for this reason.

+The only operations that need root involvement are installing, upgrading and removing the software packages and operations involving systemctl.
+It is advised that all other operations are performed as either user `cudos` or as another non-priviledged user and specifically *not* as `root`.
+Doing so would leave files in the `$CUDOS_HOME` area that the user running the daemon (`cudos`) cannot update.

+Please be aware that this code and the repo service is being offered on a "Proof of Concept" basis, although it is now being considered as the production method for the future.

+Please see [License](LICENSE) for the license conditions under which this software is released.